 The second part of the strategy is the definition of a spatial framework for the ecology and sports.
 Within the spatial framework, nature can freely thrive and sports can spontaneously happen.
 The strong natural base will not be planted and installed at once, but it is also a gradual transformation in itself.
 The only thing needed is to set the right conditions to transform.
 For example, we don’t plant any new plants or trees, but instead we remove the paving and pollution so new plants can spontaneously grow.
 Adding to rough look and feel of the wharf.

 How to improve a popular cultural destination in Amsterdam?
-The NDSM-wharf at the northern waterfront of the Noordzeekanaal in Amsterdam is required to transform from a paved post-industrial site into a green cultural hotspot in the city.
-LOLA Landscape Architects developed a spatial strategy that not only preserves the historical value of the site, but also enhances the existing qualities and adds green spaces and a natural shoreline to the site.
-Moreover: artists and performers can still make use of the NDSM-wharf as a place for art, music, markets and festivals.
+The NDSM-wharf at the northern waterfront of Het IJ in Amsterdam is currently a paved post-industrial site.
+This popular cultural hotspot will be transformed into a green and more public space.
+Commissioned by the Projectteam NDSM, LOLA developed a spatial strategy that not only preserves the historical value of the site, but also enhances the existing qualities and adds green spaces, sporting facilities and a natural shoreline to the site.
+Moreover: artists and (cultural) organizations have to be able to use of the wharf as a place for art, music, markets and festivals.

 The NDSM-wharf is a derelict wharf where once big ships were built and still many relicts and monumental buildings from this period can be found.
 This place, occupied by artists, the maker industry and restaurants, grew into a popular daytrip destination for the people of Amsterdam.
 But the east side of the NDSM-wharf needs to transform once more.
 In the coming years thousands of houses will be constructed along the northern banks of the IJ.
 The former wharf has to be readied for the future by making it a climate adaptive and biodiverse area with a shared space for culture, recreation and sports.